Tess Filip, M.A.

 Graduate Trainee - Clinical Science

-Tess is a fourth year student at the University of Iowa's Psychological and Brain Sciences doctoral
+Tess is a fourth year student at the University of Iowa's Psychological and Brain Sciences

-working with adults with psychosis.
-Tess' research interests include utilizing mobile technologies to
+a research associate working with adults with psychosis.
+Tess' research interests include

-better detect and understand symptoms of psychotic disorders and social/environmental factors
+utilizing mobile technologies to better detect and understand symptoms of psychotic disorders

-that may improve functioning in people with serious mental illness.
-Specifically, she is interested in the
+and social/environmental factors that may improve functioning in people with serious mental

-potential use of geolocation derived mobility indices as a digital phenotype of negative symptoms of
+as a digital phenotype of negative symptoms of schizophrenia and how contextual factors (e.g.,

-schizophrenia and how contextual factors (e.g., green space exposure, community engagement) may
+green space exposure, community engagement) may influence these symptoms and, ultimately,

-influence these symptoms and, ultimately, functioning.
-Clinically, she has previously worked as a case
+functioning.
+Clinically, she has previously worked as a case manager in a post-acute care

-manager in a post-acute care residential facility for individuals with serious mental illness.
-She is
+residential facility for individuals with serious mental illness.
+She is looking forward to starting a

-looking forward to starting a clinical practicum at the Iowa City VA in the Acute Mental Health
+clinical practicum at the Iowa City VA in the Acute Mental Health Care Unit in the Fall.
+She enjoys

-Care Unit in the Fall.
-She enjoys cooking, traveling, and learning Korean.
+cooking, traveling, and learning Korean.

 Research areas